There’s something I’ve observed over my decades of life that is having me fascinated lately.

 I always loved being around these couples, because there was no drama.
 You could feel their bubble – you were on the outside, but they were always so gracious in including others in their banter and conversation.

 Well, this, according to the latest relationship neuroscience, is actually a thing.
 These couples are neurologically pairing their brains for safety and security.
-And creating a Couple Bubble, a protective space around themselves, each other and the relationship, a space where they could share and trust the other to listen to their vulnerabilities, insecurities, concerns or just enjoy daily general sharing of conversations.
+And creating a Couple Bubble, a protective space around themselves, each other, and the relationship, space where they could share and trust the other to listen to their vulnerabilities, insecurities, concerns, or just enjoy daily general sharing of conversations.
 This term has been coined by Stan Tatkin, author of Wired for Love.

 Whether conscious or not, these couples have an agreement, of tethering to each other, staying in contact, in a way, that helps each other feel more secure and safe.

 This way, they can tackle their lives with more resilience and more bravery, more confidence knowing that each other had their backs.
 No matter what childhood background they had, the relationship would provide, and sometimes heal, an insecure childhood or upbringing.

 This is called secure functioning.
 On the other hand, insecure functioning sets up a biological threat response in each other, where couples begin to anticipate all things the other does will hurt.

 Generally, these couples are not so skilled at repairing hurt so they accrue a sense of injustice and unfairness because there are no resources for the relationship – it feels too dangerous.